How Many Carbon Monoxide Detectors Do I Need?

 Warning Signs

-- Continuous Alarm: Immediate danger.
-Evacuate everyone to fresh air and call emergency services.
+- Continuous Alarm: This indicates immediate danger.
+Evacuate everyone to fresh air immediately and call emergency services.

-- Intermittent Chirping: Usually indicates a low battery or end-of-life signal.
-Check the back of the unit for code definitions.
+- Intermittent Chirping: This usually indicates a low battery or an end-of-life signal.
+Check the back of the unit for specific code definitions.

 Connect With A Bryant Dealer On Carbon Monoxide Alarms